The bones of the nose are broken more often than any other facial bone.

 X-rays of the nose are not normally done because they are not accurate for diagnosing fractures or helpful in indicating what treatment is necessary.
 If doctors suspect an injury to other bones in the face or to the skull, they do computed tomography (CT).

 The fracture itself can wait.
 Doctors usually wait 3 to 5 days after an injury for the swelling to go down before they push the broken pieces of bone back into place (called reduction).
 Waiting makes it easier for doctors to see and feel when the pieces are perfectly aligned.
-Many nasal fractures are in a good position and do not have to be reduced.
+Many nasal fractures do not disrupt alignment and do not have to be reduced.